Skip to main content

 • Repetitive — "What are your hours?"
 "Do you accept my insurance?"
 "Can I book an appointment?"

-• Time-sensitive — calls that come in at 2 AM, during lunch, or when your staff is busy
+• Time-sensitive — contacts that come in at 2 AM, during lunch, or when your staff is busy, on any channel

-• High-volume — handling 10 simultaneous calls that would otherwise go to voicemail
+• High-volume — handling 10 simultaneous calls and a queue of texts and chats that would otherwise go unanswered

 • Data-driven — checking calendar availability, looking up information, capturing structured intake data

-• These calls don't require judgment, empathy, or negotiation.
+• These conversations don't require judgment, empathy, or negotiation.
 They require accuracy and speed — exactly what AI provides.

 When Humans Should Step In